Tips Bulletin

 How to Remove Peeling Paint from the Ceiling

-You may notice bits of old paint after removing flaking paint from a ceiling with a scraper or putty knife.
+You may notice residue after removing old paint from plaster walls or a ceiling with a scraper or putty knife.
 Sandpaper works well to remove leftover paint, leaving a smooth surface for cleaning.

 The best way to clean peeling paint from a ceiling or to peel paint off a wood table for a smooth surface is by sanding.
 Attach 150-grit sandpaper to a sanding block and scrub the surface lightly, rubbing the area just enough to rough up the paint residue without leaving scratches.